DefragLabs/uptime/README.md

 Api's internal, but if required should be done easily.

 ## Tests
-Run tests using this command `go test ./...`
+Run tests using this command `go test ./...`.
+Currently run them from the api container.

 Api's
 ## Auth